wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 1.0 =
+- Added: pagination.
+Gives you more information, for example the number of items, and quicker access to older history items.
+Also looks more like the rest of the WordPress GUI.
+- Modified: search now searches type of action (added, modified, deleted, etc.).

 = 0.8.1 =
 - Fixed some annoying errors that slipt through testing.